Ramlearnings/Learnings/README.md

 # Learnings
-# This project contains the required teaching materila
+# This project contains the required teaching material